unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 pic_2d = pic.reshape(x*y, z)
 ```

 Next, we use [scikit-learn's cluster](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) method to create clusters.
-We pass as `n_clusters` as 5 to form five clusters.
+We pass `n_clusters` as 5 to form five clusters.
 The clusters appear in the resulting image, dividing it into five parts with distinct colors.

 The clustering number 5 was chosen heuristically for this demonstration.
 One can change the number of clusters to visually validate image with different colors and decide that closely matches the required number of clusters.